kevinhikaruevans/uojs2/README.md

 I also need to create a script to run the webserver to host (and because it'll be cool to just `npm start` to get it running or something).
 Right now, it's just using a static file.

 There also needs to be an art server and a way to quickly transfer art between the server and client.
-WebP + http2? maybe?
+WebP + http2? maybe? no idea.

 ## Getting Started